Best Ping Monitoring Tools

 Pros:

-• Free version can support up to five sites, making it a great introductory option for smaller businesses
+• Free Version: The free version supports up to five websites, making it an attractive option for smaller businesses to get started with monitoring.

 Cons: